BiosBoy/coconat/README.md

  * BrowserSync Server is configured just out of the box!
  * All needed packages to work you can bootstap just by one command with `lerna` npm package: `lerna bootstrap`
  * Support TypeScript version 3^.

+# What is you have out of the box?
  ## Webpack:
  * Fully support all Webpack 4^ possibilities.
  * Support code-splitting and bundles app creation out of the box.